 2. Basic Approach to the Elimination of Antisocial Forces and the Status of its Development Based on the Compliance Program, the Group's basic policy is to have no relationships with antisocial forces and to firmly reject any unreasonable demands from antisocial forces.

-In addition, the Corporate Strategy Division has been designated as the department in charge of overseeing the response to anti-social forces, and in order to prepare for unreasonable demands by anti-social forces, the Company has been working to establish close relationships with external specialist organizations, such as the police and lawyers, on a regular basis.
+In addition, the Corporate Division has been designated as the department in charge of overseeing the response to anti-social forces, and in order to prepare for unreasonable demands by anti-social forces, the as the police and lawyers, on a regular basis.
 In addition, the Company has appointed a person in charge of preventing undue demands, collecting information on anti-social forces and participating in seminars and other activities.